-The moon has risen and guided me to the well-stocked privy, likely the last for a while.
+The moon is up, guiding me to the well-stocked privy, likely the last for a while.

 But those are the musings of an insomniac.
 I’ll go back to sleep now because tomorrow I begin 90-mile beach.
 Long, exposed, blister-inducing, tide-timing stretch of sand.

 How will the waves sound to my ears tomorrow, I wonder as I close my eyes.

 Awake to pouring rain, a light coming my way.
 Turns out it’s Irene moving her tent under the shelter.
 It seems she only brought two stakes to cut weight and the incessant wind blew rain straight in.
 Hoping ultralight works for her.

 Clouds clearing, pink sky, waves keep up their plaintive song.
 I’m reminded here of an island in the Caribbean I visited years ago where I’d walk high up a hill and look out on spongy undergrowth, spiky plants and a never-ending breeze.

 The trail took us up over this scrubbiness on a well-laid out path.
 A bridge and stairs were lovingly built including rubber grips.

 Once over Scott Point the view opens on the endless expanse of Ninety-mile Beach.
 It’s more like 90 kilometers but it is a doozy of a walk.
 A baptism by fire – or water – thrusting the thru-hiker onto grueling monotony for three days.
 No water, no protection from the elements and seemingly no escape, unless you want to talk your way onto one of the tour busses that speeds down the beach.

 I find it a wonder.
 Admittedly, hard walking, but a moment to fully consider my full-time pedestrian status.

 It is relatively easy walking with the wind at my back, rain keeping it cool and sun only peaking out before burning me through the hole in the Ozone.